inlikealion/Eloquent-Javascript-Work-Through/README.txt

-* I didn't intent that to be so "Princess Bride".
+* I didn't intend that to be so "Princess Bride".
 Honest.